Heidi Johanningmeier

 Heidi Johanningmeier (born July 29, 1982) is an American actress.
-She has a recurring role as Charity in the HBO television series Somebody Somewhere, which premiered in January 2022.
-She has appeared in recurring roles on the television series Chicago P.D. and Proven Innocent, was a lead in the film 100 Days to Live and had a main role in the film One Small Hitch.
+She has a recurring role as Charity in the television series Somebody Somewhere, which premiered in January 2022.
+She was nominated, along with the rest of the show, for a Peabody Award for Season 1.
+She has appeared in recurring roles on the television series Chicago P.D. and Proven Innocent, and was a lead in the film 100 Days to Live.
+She also had a main role in the film One Small Hitch.

+Life and career

 Johanningmeier was inspired to become an actress after performing an individual performance project as Joan of Arc while in middle school.
-In 2006, Johanningmeier appeared in a production of Anton Chekhov's The Cherry Orchard at the Mark Taper Forum in Los Angeles.
+In 2006, Johanningmeier appeared in a production of Anton Chekhov's The Cherry Orchard at the Mark Taper Forum in Los Angeles alongside Annette Bening, Alfred Molina, Sarah Paulson and Frances Fisher.

+In 2022, HBO's Somebody Somewhere and members of the cast, including Johanningmeier, were nominated for a Peabody Award.

+For her role as the lead in the 2019 film 100 Days to Live, the film was awarded Best World Premiere at the San Diego International Film Festival.

 For her role in the 2019 short film Her Story, Johanningmeier was awarded Best Actress at the 2019 Noida International Film Festival.

+For her role in the 2013 film One Small Hitch, the film was awarded 72 nominations and won 72 film festival awards.

 In May 2019, Johanningmeier participated in a SAG-AFTRA panel discussion about the misuse of deep fake technologies with Los Angeles Congressman Adam Schiff and actress Alyssa Milano after her likeness was used in a scene in a film without her permission.